ki225/free-ran-ue.github.io/doc/doc-user-guide/05-static-nrdc.md

-# Start free-ran-ue
+# Static NR-DC

 > [!Caution]
-> Do not start the UE on the same machine as free5GC, as this will cause data plane forwarding failures.
 >
+> 1. Do not start the Master-gNB and Secondary-gNB on the same machine, as this will cause a GTP port conflict.
+> 2. Do not start the UE on the same machine as free5GC, as this will cause data plane forwarding failures.
+>
 > There are two options for deployment:
 >
-> - Use two separate machines.
+> - Use separate machines.
 > - Use namespace separation.
-For details, please refer to [Quick Start](03-free-ran-ue-with-namespace.md).
+For details, please refer to [Quick Start](06-quickstart-static-nrdc.md).

 ## A. Prerequisites